ganeshpatil386386/File-Management-System/README.md

 1. Fork the project
 2. Clone the project
-3. Navigate to the project directory `cd Responsive-Login-Window-Python`
+3. Navigate to the project directory `cd File-Management-System`
 4. Install packages with `pip install <package name>`
 5. Run